 - It is the third tallest free-standing clock tower in the world

-- Its official name is St Stephen’s Tower
+- Its official name is Elizabeth Tower - until 2012 it was called St Stephen’s Tower

 - It consists of a 200 foot (61m) high brick tower topped with a cast iron framed spire and sand coloured Anston limestone cladding

 - Big Ben has no lift!
 There are 290 steps up to the clockroom and a total of 340 steps to the belfry